 The physics professor has been afforded the luxury of splitting his time between his U of A laboratory and a cross-campus lab housed within the National Research Council Nanotechnology Research Centre.
 He also helped build the U of A’s state-of-the-art Nanofabrication Facility.

 “I’ve been able to do things in a university atmosphere that normally couldn’t be done, sustaining very expensive and complex equipment that can’t be maintained with normal levels of support, whether it be financial or personnel,” he said.

 | By Michael Brown

-Submitted by the University of Alberta’s Folio online magazine.
+Michael is a reporter with the University of Alberta’s Folio online magazine.
 The University of Alberta is a Troy Media Editorial Content Provider Partner.

 © Troy Media

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.